ankitects/anki-manual/searching.md

 `d*g`
 finds notes with d, &lt;zero or more letters&gt;, g, like dg, dog, dung, etc.

+`w:dog`
+search for "dog" on a word boundary - will match "dog", but not "doggy" or "underdog".
+Requires Anki 2.1.24+ or AnkiMobile 2.1.61+.

+`w:dog*`
+will match "dog" and "doggy", but not "underdog".

+`w:*dog`
+will match "dog" and "underdog", but not "doggy".

 Things to note from the above: